abhishek-ram/pyas2-lib/README.md

 ### Sending a message to your partner

-* The partner is now setup we can build and AS2 message
+* The partner is now setup we can build an AS2 message
 ```python
 from pyas2lib.as2 import Message